thejayray/thejayray.github.io/_pages/about.md

 ## Need Something?

 <a href="mailto:jayray@engineeredeloquence.com">Email me</a>.
 Share your thoughts or ask for help.
 I will respond to any legitimate request.
+After all, this is literally how I met [Nash](https://nashp.com).

 ## About the Design